Tuesday, July 10, 2018

 The road was wide; it stretched before him like a vast plain.
-The burning sun beat down on his feathers, which he began to shed from exhaustion and hunger.
-Eventually he forgot that it was a road he was crossing, or why he had even set out on this journey.
+The sun beat down on his feathers, which began to shed from exhaustion and hunger.
+Eventually he forgot that it was a road he was crossing, or why he had set out on this journey.
 Was it a journey?
 He looked down at his feet—gnarled, alien appendages.
 What did they have to do with him?

 Yesterday I told Max that if he didn’t burn my manuscripts I would return to haunt him.
 “All the more reason to burn them,” he said.
 “Having you next to me as a ghost will be just like old times.”